The Best TV Shows to Watch on Disney+ Right Now

-While The Mandalorian, the latest big-budget expansion of the Star Wars universe, is undoubtably the shiny centerpiece of the Disney+ launch slate of original programming, most of the material on the new streaming service will be a bit more familiar.
+While The Mandalorian was the shiny centerpiece of the Disney+ launch slate of original programming at the end of 2019, there's a lot more to binge than just the adventures of Baby Yoda.
 In addition to Marvel movies, original Star Wars films, Pixar tear-jerkers, and classic Disney animated titles, the archive also includes a wide range of TV shows that you may or may not remember from your Disney-obsessed childhood.
 Excited for Mighty Ducks: The Animated Series?

 To help you sift through the range of titles available, we've gone ahead and selected the best shows you can stream.
 That means old Saturday morning cartoons, Marvel animated series, and the live-action Disney Channel shows you thought you'd erased from your brain.
 Plus, there's a certain family from Springfield you might want to get to know.

 If you've yet to marathon this classic sitcom or need a nostalgic re-watch, then get ready because class is in session and Cory Matthew's teacher next-door Mr. Feeny has more than a few life lessons to share.
 The long-running '90s show follows an awkward, loud-mouthed boy named Cory (Ben Savage), his best friend from a broken home Shawn (Rider Strong), and his forever-crush Topanga (Danielle Fishel) from middle school to college, documenting their coming-of-age.
 Originally airing on ABC, this sitcom is less filtered than most Disney Channel favorites, exploring topics like poverty, absent fathers, and (gasp!) sex to make for a holistic, honest series about adolescence.
 And because fans just couldn't get enough of these characters, the series was rebooted with Girl Meets World, a sequel about Cory's daughter, which is also available on Disney+.